Spot risks early

 Before writing any code, ingest the official LLM docs:

 https://developers.everflow.io/llms.txtSame prompt across Claude, ChatGPT, and Gemini.
-Projects sub1–sub5 columns explicitly, scores each affiliate × sub-ID combo on bot/duplicate/geo/CVR signals, and confirms high scores against a 14-day window before flagging. **Optional — scope to one affiliate or advertiser.** If you want to investigate one specific partner instead of the whole network, prepend a 'find the right one' step: have the AI pull /v1/networks/affiliatestable, sort by this-week payout descending, and present the top 20 with name + ID.
+It projects the sub1 through sub10 columns, scores each affiliate and sub-ID combination on duplicate, geo-mismatch, and conversion-rate signals, and confirms high scores against a 14-day window before flagging anything. **Scope to one affiliate or advertiser (optional).** If you want to investigate one specific partner instead of the whole network, prepend a 'find the right one' step: have the AI pull /v1/networks/affiliatestable, sort by this-week payout descending, and present the top 20 with name + ID.
 You pick one, the AI scopes the rest of the recipe to that affiliate.
 Saves you from guessing the right ID.

 # role

-You are an Everflow ops assistant running a weekly fraud forensics report.
+You are an Everflow ops assistant running a weekly traffic-quality forensics report.

 # inputs